cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 * Monitor the blockchain for changes and inform clients.
 * Present API endpoints and WebSockets.

-Developers need a tool-kit to accomplish such things that addresses the following foundational concerns:
+Developers need a tool-kit to accomplish things that address these foundational concerns:

 * Signing a transaction when a mnemonic phrase is known.
 * Signing a transaction when a private key is known.